 The road out to the coast was dark and lonely.
 Knaggs would have welcomed the glare of another’s vehicle’s headlights, even if they were in his eyes momentarily, but the road was empty.

 A dim light burned at the end of the drive to the windmill and Knaggs took the bumpy track, trying to dismiss the trepidation he felt building in his guts.
 Then he could see the high black sails of the mill against scudding purple clouds, lit by a thin crescent moon.
-As he grew closer, he could see lights in a couple of windows and other vehicles parked outside.
-He breathed more easily.
+As he grew closer, he breathed more easily.
+Lights shone in a couple of windows and other vehicles were parked outside.

 He parked in an area of rough, pitted tarmac, and got out, shocked to see the other vehicles looked like wrecks, with windows cracked and bodywork spotted with rust and dirt.
 He felt like getting back in his car and driving straight back home post-haste.
 No, he hadn’t come here to play chicken, he must go through with it.